EverlastingBugstopper/snek-rs/README.md

-# snek-rs
+# snek_rs
-play snek, a rust-flavored terminal game. more front-ends to come if i have time?
+play snek_rs, a rust-flavored terminal game. more front-ends to come if i have time?

 this game is playable but not finished. it might never be finished. try it out anyway?